Gamer Guides

 14. Abzû

 Need to calm down after that headbanging in DOOM?
-Take a dive in Abzû, a super chill underwater game where you hang out with fishes and gasp at the abundance of colourful reefs.
+Take a dive in Abzû, a super chill underwater game where you hang out with fishes and gasp at the abundance of colorful reefs.

 Abzû has hardly a story or deep gameplay mechanics, which makes it a perfect game to simply relax and leave the hustle of real life behind you.
 Using simple controls, you explore the underwater world and uncover mysterious objects left behind by an ancient civilization, while enjoying the company of underwater sea life.